-Prescription drug costs continue to be a major component in a plan sponsor’s ove2015Trendsrall healthcare budget.
+Prescription drug costs continue to be a major component in a plan sponsor’s overall healthcare budget.
 Controlling costs means taming their escalating prescription drug expense, and working with a plan’s Pharmacy Benefit Manager (“PBM”) is an integral strategy.
 At WBC (www.wbcbaltimore.com) we recognize how important this relationship is and continue to monitor the changes in the PBM world that impacts their ability to be effective cost containment agents.
 Here are the Top 7 PBM Trends you can expect to see in 2015:

 1. Specialty Drugs – Specialty continues to surpass all of the earlier predictions regarding how big a portion of a plan sponsor’s drug spend it will represent.
 Current trends have specialty equaling 50% of drug spend by 2018.
 The PBM that can articulate and demonstrate the most effective specialty strategy will be the long-term market segment winner!
 Prior authorization and quantity limits are a must for any specialty management attempt!